 It is considered likely that the February 2022 landslip resulted from a combination of factors, including the existing weakness at a historic landslip location, increased groundwater flows following recent storms and increased loading because of earth moving operations in connection with the adjacent development.

-The current programme shows design work being undertaken throughout the remainder of 2023 with a view to begin construction works in Spring 2024 and completing by the end of 2024.
+The current programme shows design work being undertaken throughout 2023 with a view to begin construction works in Summer 2024 and completing in Spring 2025.

 This is a complex scheme.
 Designing the road is fairly straight forward - but that is only one aspect of the design which also needs to include for remediation works to the area, stabilisation works, extensive drainage interventions, retaining structures and groundworks.
 There are several different parts of the site which require different interventions and solutions.
 All these need to be knitted together so that they complement each other.